computersarecool/night_walker/README.md

 # What is NightWalker?
 ### A colorful clothing line

-  NightWalker is a colorful clothing line that is trying to explore the technological future while paying homage to the (1980s) past
+  NightWalker is a colorful clothing line that is trying to explore the technological future while paying homage to the (1980s) past.

-  It is inspired by the 80s and designed in 3D
+  It is inspired by the 80s and designed in 3D.

   **This is the code for the NightWalker MEAN Web App**.
-The rest of this README is just notes from development and information about how to use the code
+The rest of this README is just notes from development and information about how to use the code.

-  To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website")
+  To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website").

   This project was written in / uses:
   ```